mini-M-py/Note/Note/os/process_management.md

 implement virtulization.

-Running natively on CPU has it owns obvious advantages but what if process want to some ristricted task like ganing control over I/O, read and write files etc. we cannot let any processes do whatever it wants.
+Running natively on CPU has it owns obvious advantages but what if process want to do some ristricted task like ganing control over I/O, read and write files etc. we cannot let any processes do whatever it wants.
 It would be complete disaster.
-TO over come this problem it take new things to introduce called **Process mode**.
+To over come this problem it take new things to introduce called **Process mode**.
 There are two modes in general:

 - User mode.
 - kernel mode.

-User mode it more ristrictive, it has to take promission or ask for kernel help to take some restictive action like reading and writing on files or I/O opeations.
+**User mode*** is more ristrictive, it has to take promission or ask for kernel help to take some restictive action like reading and writing on files or I/O opeations.

-Kernel mode is exact opposite of user mode.
+**Kernel mode** is exact opposite of user mode.
 It has complete control over the system.
 Processes run on kernel mode can performe any kind of ristrictive operations.